 As districts plan for prolonged closure, school officials are doing all that they can to ensure distance learning success.
 Getting devices into the hands of students at home has become a top priority.
 Los Angeles Public Schools alone is purchasing an estimated 150,000 take-home devices.
 While district officials in New York City have secured 300,000 new iPads.

-Even for schools with well-established 1:1 device programs, the restrictions caused by the COVID-19 outbreak has added a new set of challenges.
+Even for schools with well-established 1:1 programs for devices in schools, the restrictions caused by the COVID-19 outbreak has added a new set of challenges to laptop and iPad distribution.
 If you're an educator with questions about how to safely distribute, charge, store, and secure devices and laptops, check out these eight tried-and-tested solutions.

 1. How do we safely get laptops and tablets to new students joining the district?

-The FUYL Tower 5 or 15 offers a zero-touch model for distribution to students in need of new devices, as well as staff and current students in need of replacements.
+The FUYL Tower 5 or 15 offers a zero-touch model for distribution of laptops and iPads to students in need of new devices, as well as staff and current students in need of replacements.
 You may even find that providing access to tablets and laptops with the following process is more efficient than the standard in-person method of distribution.

 - Choose an accessible area at your facility to place one or more FUYL Tower 5 or 15s.
 For multiple facilities, we recommend spreading out the Towers around your district.
 That way, no family is too far from a central location.
 These locations can even be a covered area outdoors, so no building access is necessary.